Procedure: Fraud and Corruption Control

 Recovery of monies

-- Following an investigation, the University may take action to recover money or property lost as a result of fraudulent conduct in accordance with the relevant delegation.
+- Following an investigation, the University may, at its absolute discretion, take action to recover money or property lost as a result of fraudulent conduct in accordance with the relevant delegation.

-- If an internal or external investigation suggests that disciplinary action against a staff member may be warranted, the Director CGRO will refer the matter to the Director Human Resources.
+- If an internal or external investigation suggests that disciplinary action against a staff member may be warranted, the Director CGRO will refer the matter to the Chief People Officer.

 Review of internal controls